lukpueh/tuf-community-repos/theupdateframework/community/GOVERNANCE.md

 * Subproject Maintainer: a maintainer can also review and merge pull requests.
 * TAP Editor: maintainers of the specification and TAPs.
 * Consensus Builder: the project's founder and consensus builder, is able to veto any issues put to the Steering Committee vote.
+If the consensus builder leaves the project permanently, the steering committee elects another consensus builder.

-Contributors who have not actively contributed to the project, through PRs and Issues, or communicated on project forums (GitHub, Slack, Mailing list) for longer than 12 months may be involuntarily moved down the contributor ladder, or asked to move to an emeritus status.
+Contributors who have not actively contributed to the project, through PRs and Issues, or communicated on project forums (GitHub, Slack, Mailing list) for longer than 2 months may be involuntarily moved down the contributor ladder, or moved to an emeritus status.

 ## Individual Subproject Governance